-Amazing news for health coaches wondering how to bill insurance as a health coach: the American Medical Association (AMA) approved three “Category III” codes for Health and Well-Being Coaching, which go into effect in April, 2021.
+Just recently, there was some amazing news for health coaches wondering how to bill insurance as a health coach: the American Medical Association (AMA) approved three “Category III” codes for Health and Well-Being Coaching, which went into effect in April 2021.

 How to Bill Insurance as a Health Coach

-But before we get into the nitty gritty, here’s why this is such a big deal.
+But before we get into the nitty gritty, here’s why this announcement from the AMA is such a big deal.

-This is a serious breakthrough for the health coaching industry.
-It means that insurance companies will now reimburse the cost of health coaching services (big yay).
+Here’s why this is a serious breakthrough for the health coaching industry: the announcement means that insurance companies will now reimburse the cost of health coaching services (big yay).
 This also helps establish health coaching as a “respected, esteemed career path for those who want to change lives,” according to the Institute for Integrative Nutrition (even bigger yay).
-Hopefully, this gives more people than ever access to vital and potentially life-changing health coaching services (biggest yay!).
+Hopefully, this will give more people than ever access to vital and potentially life-changing health coaching services (biggest yay!).

 The best-case scenario is that the new codes help level the field and present opportunities for wellness coaching and also improve health outcomes in a big, meaningful way.

 What Are CPT Codes Anyway?

 Current Procedural Terminology/Technology, or CPT® codes for short, are AMA’s five-digit tools for coding medical services and procedures to streamline reporting and efficiency in the United States.
 Every service a practitioner provides, from a diagnostic session with a therapist to surgery with a physician, gets assigned a code.
 The practitioner can then use these codes when completing their charts on the patient as well as in their billing.
 Thousands of codes are in use.
 And they also get updated every year.
 Insurers then use these codes to determine how much they will reimburse practitioners.